arkenfox/user.js/.github/ISSUE_TEMPLATE/troubleshooting-help.md

 ---
 name: Troubleshooting help
-about: Ask for help troubleshooting issues with user.js
+about: Ask for help to solve problems with user.js
 title: ''
 labels: ''
 assignees: ''